TruebitProtocol/truebit-eth-server/README.md

 ## Launching as a Stand-Alone Solver or Verifier Server

 After having configured a truebit-eth-server installation using the Quickstart instructions from truebit-eth, stop the container by exiting from the shell prompt (control-D or exit) and restart the container using the commands below.
-Be sure to provide appropriate values for the environment variables TBMODE, TBNETWORK, and TBPASS.
+Be sure to provide appropriate values for the environment variables TBMODE, TBNETWORK, TBWALLET, and TBPASS.

   * Legal values for TBMODE are init, solver, or verifier.
 Default is init.
   * Legal values for TBNETWORK are mainnet or goerli.
 Default is goerli.